agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 Here are the guarantees I can offer for these operations.

-- `numHidItems`/`hidItemsEmpty`/`peekHidItems` - These are your standard top of the stack operations offering O(1) runtime.
+- `num_hid_items`/`hid_items_empty`/`peek_hid_items` - These are your standard top of the stack operations offering O(1) runtime.
 Just as with a normal stack you should not try to peek or pop an empty stack.
-- `hidItems` - I do provide the additional functionality of viewing the hidden stack for clarity.
+- `hid_items` - I do provide the additional functionality of viewing the hidden stack for clarity.
 O(N).
-- `popHidItem` - Luckily, because of some internal implementation choices, unhiding an item is an O(1) operation.
+- `pop_hid_item` - Luckily, because of some internal implementation choices, unhiding an item is an O(1) operation.
 If you were using `left/right` fields for appearances of items in the options you would need to restore every appearance of those items.
 But with the tagging technique I use, this is not required in my implementation.
 This does incur a slight time cost when running a query on the PokemonLinks object if the user has hidden items, but due to the simple nature of traversing an array with indices, and the sparse nature of most matrices, this is a small cost.
-- `resetItems` - This is an O(H) operation where H is hidden items.
+- `reset_items` - This is an O(H) operation where H is hidden items.

 ### Hiding Options